-The Franklin & Marshall College Poll, now in it’s 22nd year, is the longest running statewide poll exclusively directed and produced in Pennsylvania.
+The Franklin & Marshall College Poll, now in its 29th year, is the longest running statewide poll exclusively directed and produced in Pennsylvania.
 The poll tracks citizen opinion on politics, public affairs, public policy, and elections in Pennsylvania.
-Berwood Yost, director of F&M’s Center for Opinion Research, is the head methodologist for the poll, and Terry Madonna, director of F&M’s Center for Politics and Public affairs, is the director of the poll.
+Berwood Yost, director of F&M’s Center for Opinion Research, is the head methodologist and director for the poll.

-Over the years, surveys have been conducted statewide and in Pennsylvania's congressional districts, state legislative districts, and municipalities, including every Philadelphia mayoral election since 1995.
+Over the years, surveys have been conducted statewide and in Pennsylvania's congressional districts, state legislative districts, and municipalities.
 The poll continues to be a primary source of information for those involved in government, media, and public policy in Pennsylvania, and public officials have used survey results to argue for important public policy changes.